UniversityRadioYork/ury-playd/README.md

   environment;
 * Run `make` (or whatever GNU Make is called on your OS; in FreeBSD, for example, it'd be `gmake`), and, optionally, `sudo make install`.
-  The latter will globally install playslave++ and its man page.
+  The latter will globally install playd and its man page.

 #### OS X